 In terms of speech, children with SETBP1-HD take some time to develop their verbal speech.
-The most common speech disorder diagnoses in children with SETBP1-HD are typically childhood apraxia of speech (CAS) and phonological disorder.
+The most common

 CAS is a difficulty with how the brain plans speech sounds.
 Children with CAS know what they want to say, but their brain struggles to correctly move their lips, jaw, and tongue to speak clearly and be understood.